 RISC OS User Group Of London

-ROUGOL is a not-for-profit organisation consisting of RISC OS users in London and the south-east.
+ROUGOL is a not-for-profit organisation consisting of Acorn/RISC OS computer users in London and the south-east.
 Our aim is to bring those users together.
 There is no membership fee and entry to all meetings is free.
 To find out more, email us.

 Meetings are held on the third Monday of every month.
 Most meetings feature a guest speaker, demonstrating the latest hardware or software, giving tutorials of software both new and old, or simply to kick off discussions on the current hot topic.
 Entrance is free, so why not come along and say hello?